Hermanus..... - some facts

 The Christmas period is when tourists descend in large numbers, as not only is it Christmas holidays, its summer with the weather being excellent, but it is also the SA annual school holidays.
 Most businesses in the interior of South Africa, especially up in Gauteng, Jo’burg and Pretoria, close for a whole month over this festive season.
 These holiday makers hit the coast all the way from Sodwana Bay, down thro’ Durban, Port Elizabeth, the Garden Route, the Overberg and Hermanus to Cape Town and the West Coast.

-The local Hermanus Municipality mentioned that last Christmas, Hermanus received over 220,000 holiday makers.
+The local Hermanus Municipality mentioned that last Christmas, Hermanus received over 220,000 holiday makers in these 4 Christmas weeks.
 So that literally triples the town’s inhabitants.

 You try finding a spare bed at a guest house, a car parking space or an empty restaurant table during this month, with traffic jams being a daily occurrence too.
 Best to book everything in advance.